bhoamikhona/javascript/Section 09/README.md

 > - The spread operator is used where we would otherwise write values, spearated by a comma.
 > - On the other hand, the rest pattern is basically used where we would otherwise write variable names separated by commas.
 > - It is a subtle distiction but, this is how you know when and where to use spread and rest.

+### Short Circuiting (&& and ||)

+- There are 3 properties of logical operators that we haven't learned before.
+  - They can use any data type.
+  - They can return any data type.
+  - They do something called short-circuiting or short-circuit evaluation.
+- In the case of the OR operator, short circuiting means that if the first value is a truthy value, it will immediately return that first value.
+- The AND operator short circuits when the first value is falsy and then immediately returns that falsy value without even evaluating the second operand.

 ### Other Lessons